eclipse-kuksa/kuksa-databroker/README.md

 ### Reading and writing VSS data using the CLI

 1. Start the CLI in a container attached to the _kuksa_ bridge network and connect to the Databroker container:
-   The databroker supports both of `sdv.databroker.v1` and `kuksa.val.v1` as an API.
+   The databroker supports the lastest new API `kuksa.val.v2` and `kuksa.val.v1` by default, `sdv.databroker.v1` must be enabled using `--enable-databroker-v1`.
 Per default the databroker-cli uses the `sdv.databroker.v1` interface.
 To change it use `--protocol` option when starting.
-Choose either one of `kuksa-val-v1` and `sdv-databroker-v1`.
+Choose either one of `kuksa-val-v1` and `sdv-databroker-v1`, databroker-cli still does not support  `kuksa.val.v2`.

    ```sh
    # in a new terminal